The current version of Open Dylan is 1.0beta1. The Open Dylan downloads

 programs you will of course require a C compiler, linker,

-make and so forth.
+and so forth.
 Most platforms also require GNU

 libtool, and we supply some utility scripts that use Perl.